lmastroianni/mastroianni_chatApp/README.md

 ## Lucas Mastroianni - Chat App

 Pink Couch is a chat room application.
-This build is based of an in-class assignment - additions include user count, connection notification sounds, and message notification sounds between users.
+This build is based of an in-class assignment - additions include a new skin, user count, connection notification sounds, and message notification sounds between users.
 I ran the app in google chrome and firefox.

 ## Prerequisites
 To run this project, you need a web browser, Git Bash (if on Windows), and Node.